MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/setfilter-macro-action.md

 ## <a name="example"></a>Exemplo

-O exemplo a seguir mostra como usar a ação SetFilter para filtrar o formulário em que a macro está definida.
+O exemplo a seguir mostra como usar a ação DefinirFiltro para filtrar o formulário no qual a macro está definida.

 **Código de exemplo fornecido por:** a [Referência do programador do Microsoft Access 2010](https://www.amazon.com/Microsoft-Access-2010-Programmers-Reference/dp/8126528125).